YorkEarwaker/Automation/ide/thy/README.md

 * defect; Unable to connect to Raspberry Pi Pico W, RP2040 MCU, with Thonny IDE to install MicroPython from the IDE,
 * status; fixed, closed
 * resolution; consider adding user to dialout group, don't know if this was necessary!
 Consider backing out and test for ability to connect.
-* resolution; consider drag and drip UF2 file to flash drive, RPI_PICO_W-20251209-v1.27.0.uf2, seemed to work success!
+* resolution; consider drag and drop UF2 file to flash drive, RPI_PICO_W-20251209-v1.27.0.uf2, seemed to work success!
 * os; Linux, Ubuntu LTS 24.04.3
 * hw; Dell laptop, Dell XPS 15 9560